bhattacharya-a-bt/bhattacharya-a-bt.github.io/team/index.md

 genetic and molecular epidemiology of cancer risk/outcomes and developmental phenotypes.
 We value collaboration, creativity, and civility.

+**Open positions**

+We are currently looking for a Postdoctoral Scholar focusing on statistical genomics and molecular epidemiology.
+Click here to learn [more](images/Postdoc_MDAndersonEpi_BhattacharyaLab_Fall2023.pdf).
+Email [abhattacharya3@mdanderson.org](mailto:abhattacharya3@mdanderson.org) with a cover letter, CV, and information for 2-3 references if interested.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filters="role: pi" %}